swiss/fch-cube/README.md

 		rdfTypes: ["http://schema.org/Person"]);
 ```

 *Note:* `FCh.Cube.Dimension` will not push the triples triples to an RDF store.
 This has to be done using `dotnetRdf`.
+See https://dotnetrdf.org/docs/3.4.x/user_guide/writing_rdf.html for more information about `dotnetRdf`.

 ## FCh.Cube.RawData
 This library supports the creation of observations (https://cube.link/#Observation) building up your cube.